 RSUs.
-Under the RSU Award Agreement, unvested RSUs will vest in full upon the NEO's death or disability.
+Under the RSU Award Agreement and the Rutten RSU Award Agreement, unvested RSUs will vest in full upon the NEO's death or disability.
 Unvested RSUs will also vest in part (on a pro rata basis) if the NEO retires on or after the date on which the sum of (i) the NEO's age (rounded down to the nearest whole month) plus (ii) the number of years (rounded down to the nearest whole month) of service with the Company equals or is greater than 75.
 In such an event, unvested RSUs in the tranche that is next scheduled to vest will automatically vest pro rata upon the NEO's retirement.
-In the event that we terminate Mr. Shin's employment without cause or he terminates his employment for Good Reason (as defined in the RSU Award Agreement) within 24 months following a Change in Control (as defined in the 2007 Equity Plan (for the RSUs granted in 2021) or the 2021 Equity Plan (for the RSUs granted in 2022), as applicable), unvested RSUs will vest in full.
-RSU vesting following certain involuntary terminations of employment (including in connection with a Change in Control) for Mr. Rutten and our U.S.-based NEOs are governed by the Rutten Agreement and the Executive Severance Agreements, respectively, and are discussed above.
+RSU vesting following certain involuntary terminations of employment (including in connection with a Change in Control) for Mr. Rutten and our other NEOs are governed by the Rutten Agreement and the Executive Severance Agreements, respectively, and are discussed above.
+Under the Rutten RSU Award Agreement, unvested RSUs will also vest at 100% in the event Mr. Rutten is terminated by the Company without Cause.

 PSUs.
 Under the PSU Award Agreement, unvested PSUs will vest in part (on a pro rata basis) in the event of the NEO's death or disability.
 Unvested PSUs will similarly vest on a pro rata basis in the event of the NEO's retirement unless the retirement occurs within the six-month period following the Date of Grant (as defined in the PSU Award Agreement), in which case the unvested PSUs will be forfeited.
-In the event of a Change in Control (as defined in the 2007 Equity Plan (for the PSUs granted in 2021) or the 2021 Equity Plan (for the PSUs granted in 2022), as applicable), unvested PSUs will vest at 100% or greater (depending upon the level of achievement of the Performance Goal (as defined in the PSU Award Agreement)), in each case, in accordance with the terms of the PSU Award Agreement.
+In the event of a Change in Control (as defined in the 2021 Equity Plan), unvested PSUs will vest at 100% or greater (depending upon the level of achievement of the Performance Goal (as defined in the PSU Award Agreement)), in each case, in accordance with the terms of the PSU Award Agreement.
+Under the Rutten PSU Award Agreement, unvested PSUs will become fully vested in the event Mr. Rutten is terminated by the Company without Cause.